 The right apps don't just make travel easier — they make it cheaper, safer, and richer.
-Whether you're driving the Great Ocean Road, catching domestic flights between Queensland cities, or navigating your first day in a new town, this guide covers every category of tool worth having on your phone before you go.
+Whether you're driving a coastal highway, hopping flights between cities, or navigating your first day in a new country, this guide covers every category of tool worth having on your phone before you go.

 Planning

-Before you book anything, these apps help you research destinations, compare prices, and structure your trip.
-The goal is to make decisions before you're standing confused at the airport.
+Before you book anything, these apps help you find destinations, compare prices, and structure your trip.
+The goal is to make your big decisions while you're still on the couch — not while you're standing at the airport with a queue building behind you.

 📋